What is a PMO? Project management office guide

 Not having a centralized tool creates disorganization.
 We didn’t know what everyone was working on unless we asked them, but then you only get an answer for that moment in time.
 Since things move so fast, we needed a place where everything lives so you can see the current status and what’s coming up.”

-Paula Ximena Mejia, Head of Marketing Ops and Partnerships, Wix
+—Paula Ximena Mejia, Head of Marketing Ops and Partnerships, Wix

-Standardized language
+7. Standardized language and training

 Benefits of a project management office

-• Aligns projects to corporate strategy, connecting daily work to company goals
+• Aligns projects with company goals

 • Establishes organization-wide project management standards